miraisolutions/xlconnect/cran-comments.md

 ooxml-schemas-1.4.jar, which is not distributed via package managers.
 See http://poi.apache.org/help/faq.html#faq-N10109 for more information.

-Justification: this URL is working when accessed in a browser and with httr::GET()

-In addition, CRAN found 1 NOTE in the submission presently being patched:
+In addition, CRAN found 2 NOTEs:

 > Check: for detritus in the temp directory, Result: NOTE Found the following files/directories: